siddhant385/TIM-Telegram-intelligent-bot-/README.md

 # TIM-Telegram-intelligent-bot-

-**This is a bot made to help various peopel and made as hooby.
+**This is a bot made to help various people and made as hooby.
 Feel free to modify the code for your work**

 For issues kindly go to issues tab